alexbatalov/fallout1-ce/README.md

 ### Android

 > **NOTE**: Fallout was designed with mouse in mind.
 There are many controls that require precise cursor positioning, which is not possible with fingers.
-When playing on Android you'll use fingers to move mouse cursor, not a character, or a map.
-Double tap to "click" left mouse button in the current cursor position, triple tap to "click" right mouse button.
-It might feel awkward at first, but it's super handy - you can play with just a thumb.
-This is not set in stone and might change in the future.
+Current control scheme resembles trackpad usage:
+> - One finger moves mouse cursor around.
+> - Tap one finger for left mouse click.
+> - Tap two fingers for right mouse click (switches mouse cursor mode).
+> - Move two fingers to scroll current view (map view, worldmap view, inventory scrollers).

 > **NOTE**: From Android standpoint release and debug builds are different apps.
 Both apps require their own copy of game assets and have their own savegames.
 This is intentional.
 As a gamer just stick with release version and check for updates.